Largest funding round raised by a digital lending platform in Southeast Asia, in addition to credit lines from banks and financial institutions.

 Founded in early 2015, Funding Societies is a licensed digital lending platform that connects small and medium-sized enterprises ("SMEs") with retail and institutional lenders.
 It has achieved numerous milestones in a short span of time, including USD 25 million Series B funding round led by SoftBank Ventures Korea and supported by Sequoia India, Alpha JWC Ventures and Golden Gate Ventures.
 Funding Societies has expanded into Indonesia (where it is known as Modalku) and Malaysia, becoming one of the largest digital lending platforms in the region.
 Through its searing growth, Funding Societies and Modalku remain dedicated to the vision of funding underserved MSMEs and improving societies in Southeast Asia.

 Sr Director - Marketing & CX

 Phone: +65 62210958

-Funding Societies is the leading peer-to-peer lending platform in Southeast Asia.
-We specialize in all forms of short-term financing for SMEs, crowdfunded by individual and institutional investors.
-We pride ourselves with speed and flexibility, offering the widest range of term loan, trade finance and micro loan products.
-Back by SoftBank Ventures Asia Corp. and Sequoia India, Funding Societies has helped to finance over S$1 billion business loans regionally.
-It is dedicated to the vision of enabling SMEs through equitable financial access, ultimately making a positive impact for our societies in Southeast Asia.
+Funding Societies is Southeast Asia's leading SME digital financing platform.
+We specialise in all forms of short-term financing for SMEs, funded by individual and institutional investors.
+We pride ourselves in speed and flexibility, offering the widest range of term loan, trade finance and micro loan products.
+Backed by SoftBank Ventures Asia Corp and Sequoia India, amongst many others, Funding Societies has helped to finance over S$2 billion in business loans regionally.
+We are dedicated to the vision of enabling SMEs through equitable financial access, ultimately making a positive impact for our societies in Southeast Asia.

 Funding Societies Pte.
 Ltd. and FS Capital Pte.
 Ltd. are part of the Funding Societies Brand.